How to boost your immune system

-While we aren’t immuno-experts, we have discovered ways to give your system a little extra boost possibly.
-These days, when a cold immediately spins you into a COVID-panic, it’s worth taking every step to staying healthy.
+While I'm not an immuno-expert, I have discovered ways to give your system a little extra boost possibly.
+These days, when a cold immediately spins you into a COVID-panic, it’s worth taking every step to stay healthy.

 How to help your immune system